-The institution must keep on file all documentation for audit purposes for a minimum of six years and provide it upon request.
+In addition to documents listed in 6.4.5 Supporting documentation, institutions must also be prepared to provide the following supporting documentation for all actual expenditures reported in its IOF annual report.
+Institutions must keep on file all documentation for audit purposes for a minimum of six years and provide it upon request.
 This six-year period starts at the end of the fiscal year to which the records relate.